-Our largest campus is located just outside the historic town of Colchester, and offers a great social life and full services within the safety and calm of a parkland location.
-If you're ready to venture further, in just over an hour you could be in the bright city lights of London for a great break from your studies.
+Our largest campus is located just outside the historic city of Colchester, and offers a great social life and full services within the safety and calm of a parkland location.
+If you're ready to venture further, in just over an hour you could be in the bustle of London for a great break from your studies.

 Below you'll find experiences from two of our students from the region.
 To find more stories from students from your country, and to chat with our staff and students, visit the webpage for your country.